10 Amazing Benefits Of Glycerin For Oily Skin

 Illustration: StyleCraze Design Team

 Glycerin is a popular humectant used in oil-free skin products to retain moisture in your skin without making it greasy.
 Some of the benefits of glycerin for oily skin include slowing down skin aging, providing even skin tone, improving skin elasticity, and reducing inflammation.
-You can incorporate glycerin into your skincare routine as a toner, after wash, or moisturizer.
+Incorporating it into your skin care routine for oily skin as a toner, after-wash, or moisturizer helps you attain glowing skin.
 Keep in mind that glycerin should be mixed with rose or distilled water before application.
 Conduct a patch test before using it to check for adverse reactions.

 Frequently Asked Questions